dronamk/spring-cloud-developer-errata/README.md

 -   Feel free to use the Postman *Eureka REST Endpoints* requests in place of `curl` or `httpie`.

+### Eureka Health Check Lab

+-   You may notice during the recovery of the Timesheets Server when The actuator health indicator reports "UP", but Eureka has not yet recovered from renewal.
+-   During this time Eureka Remote Status of Timesheets Server will still report it as "DOWN", which will roll up the the Timesheets Server aggregate status.
+    This will clear following the next Timesheets Server renewal.

 ### Ribbon Load Balancing

 -   Refer back to the Discovery Client lab challenge, where you use the `DiscoveryClient`?:
     How would you use the `LoadBalancerClient` API?

--   Consider using the Jmeter test in the scripts directory to exercise your endpoint.
+-   Consider using the `scripts/DemonstrateLoadBalancing.jmx` Jmeter
+    test to exercise your endpoint.

 -   Be mindful of starting order of your apps:
     1. Eureka